 Big Data and Analytics

 Data & analytics is the framework for informed decision-making, supporting everything from product design to customer service.
 Applying data & analytics is the first step to creating a personalized and customer-centric experience.
 With advanced data analytic, digital banks can gain a thorough understanding of customer’s desires and expectations.
 Based on these customer insights, banks can accordingly adapt their banking services and banking applications to meet customers’ needs.
-The result is a personalization strategy backed by advanced data & analytic, which has 3 level:
+The result is a personalization strategy backed by advanced data & analytic, which has 3 levels:

-- Level 2 - Personalize Services: provide services and content that are hyper-relevant
+- Level 2 - Personalize Services: provide services and content that are hyper-relevant.

 Banks can build their data & analytics capabilities in-house or partner with third-party providers.
-While the in-house approach is costly due to the high capital expenditure on data experts and data infrastructure, partnership for data & analytics is more flexible and cost-effective thanks to cloud technology and the pay-as-you-go pricing model.
+While the in-house approach is costly due to the high capital expenditure on data experts and data infrastructure, partnership for data & analytics services is more flexible and cost-effective thanks to cloud technology and the pay-as-you-go pricing model.

 Digital Start-up culture and talent